 Fortunately, we’d be arriving in the area just before the weekend, which was perfect timing for experiencing Otavalo’s famed Saturday Market.

-Visiting Otavalo Town and Otavalo Market in Ecuador
+Visiting Otavalo Market & Otavalo Town in Ecuador

-Given all of the above and its close proximity to Ecuador’s capital, Quito (about 90km), Otavalo had all the ingredients to catapult it into a thriving market center.
+Given all of the above and its close proximity to the Ecuador capital, Quito (about 90km), Otavalo had all the ingredients to catapult it into a thriving market center.

 As tourism to Otavalo has increased in recent decades, Otavaleño products have become increasingly sought after on the world market as well.

-Apart from the market for which it is known, Otavalo is a very agreeable town of 90,000 residents, cobblestone streets, fine architecture, and a mild Andean climate.
+Apart from its namesake market, Otavalo is a very agreeable town of 90,000 residents, cobblestone streets, fine architecture, and a mild Andean climate.

 We encountered one of the coolest and most offbeat things about Otavalo the night we arrived: The Musical Garbage Truck.